Why I won’t be taking part in the inaugural Race Across Europe

 The Man Who Pays His Way: London to Istanbul challenge will be a rewarding spectator sport

-You may be familiar with the excellent BBC TV series, Race Across the World, in which contestants are given a modest budget with which to reach a target destination as soon as possible, with no flying allowed.
-This weekend a similar challenge gets under way – but with no television cameras and, in the words of one participant, nearly 100 “self-selecting nerds”.
+You may be familiar with the excellent BBC TV series, Race Across the World, in which contestants are given a modest budget with which to reach a target destination as soon as possible, no flying allowed.
+This weekend a similar challenge gets underway – but with no television cameras and, in the words of one participant, nearly 100 “self-selecting nerds”.

 Each has paid £99 to a company called Lupine Travel for the chance to Race Across Europe from London to Istanbul, using only public transport – and walking.
 They will have to reach checkpoints at three mystery locations along the way.